telerik/reporting-docs/designing-reports/report-structure/map/formatting-a-map/legend.md

 You can change the legend items text by changing the Map.MapSeries Legend [Expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}).

->important When using a  [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) , the LegendItem.Value expression allows the usage             of two specific references: `RangeMin` and `RangeMax`, that determine the minimum and maximum values             of the respective data range.
+> When using a  [ShapeMapSeries](/reporting/api/Telerik.Reporting.ShapeMapSeries) , the LegendItem.Value expression allows the usage             of two specific references: `RangeMin` and `RangeMax`, that determine the minimum and maximum values             of the respective data range.

 ## Changing the Color of a Legend Item